Composition

 (Deputy Chair)

 An experienced Non-Executive Director, Advisory Board Chair, Small Business Investor and Consultant.
-Past co-owner of Macro Wholefoods and Cody Outdoor, and currently consulting to SME’s and Start Up’s.
-With over 25 years’ experience in the Australian Arts and Cultural sector as Deputy Chair and Non-Executive Director of National and State Companies and Institutions and holding Chair and Membership roles in Audit and Risk, Finance and Remuneration Board Committees.
+Past co-owner of Macro Wholefoods and Cody Outdoor and currently consulting to SME’s and Start Up’s.
+With over 25 years’ experience in the Australian Arts, Health and Cultural sector as Deputy Chair and Non-Executive Director of National and State Organisations and Institutions and holding Chair and Membership roles in Audit and Risk, Finance and Remuneration and ESG Board Committees.
 A passionate lover of the Arts, understanding the importance of providing access and participation in all art forms, to all Australians across all mediums, that not just provide joy but encourage curious, inquisitive and at times retrospective thinking.
 Current and past Boards include The Australian Ballet, Chris O’Brien Lifehouse, Sydney Theatre Company, Academy of Music and Performing Arts, Intu Wellness and The National Film and Sound Archive.

 DR RACHAEL COGHLAN